Congratulations on your admission to the School of Education!

 Ann Arbor has been consistently ranked as one of the top cities in which to raise a family.
 The city and the university provide a wide array of resources to ensure an enriching experience for all members of the student's family.
-Juggling academics and family life is a challenging task.
-The following sites provide information to aid you and your family as you transition to your new life in Ann Arbor:
+The following sites provide information to aid you and your family as you transition to your life in Ann Arbor:

-Take break from the academic grind and go to the gym for a workout or play on an intramural sports team with your classmates through the Department of Recreational Sports.
+Take a break from the academic grind and go to the gym for a workout or play on an intramural sports team with your classmates through the Department of Recreational Sports.
 Enjoy the University Union Arts & Programs events including weekly workshops, concerts, poetry slams, and other performances.
-Check out the Ann Arbor Area Convention and Visitors Bureau for a list of the most recent happenings in the city.
+Check out the Destination Ann Arbor for a list of the most recent happenings in the city.

 The School of Education offers students the opportunity to join several student organizations.